gsdu8g9/Cyphon/README.md

 SlowLoris seemed to be the best solution for a Mac DoS tool due to its ability of being a low bandwidth yet poisonous HTTP client by using a single IP address to send several partial HTTP requests.

 https://en.wikipedia.org/wiki/Slowloris_(computer_security)

+# Download and demonstration
+You can download the Mac OS X Executable app above (Cyphon.zip)

 # Mitigating the attacks